zimtechmeister/neovim/README.md

 ## other things i dont fully understand
 how do i set keymaps correctly

-how do i install plugins that are not in nixpkgs

 how to use neovide (https://github.com/BirdeeHub/nixCats-nvim/discussions/99)

 rename this repo

+how to lazyload plugins like "lualine-macro-recording" as a dependency

+autoupdate (maybe use github actions)